zhangzheheng12345/zzhme/src/pages/projects.md

 - [GitHub Repo](https://github.com/zhangzheheng12345/visual-brainfuck-web)
 - Website at [visual-brainfuck-web.netlify.app](https://visual-brainfuck-web.netlify.app)

-An online brainfuck interpreter with a real-time visual memory.
+An online brainfuck interpreter with a limitless real-time visual memory.

 I am a lover of Brainfuck, so I started this project to debug Brainfuck easier.